 What are the most common use cases of the product/service?

-Finally, what you want to do is run two surveys from people who have not purchased from you or your client.
+Finally, run two surveys from people who have not purchased from you or your client.

-One of these surveys will go on Google Surveys and the other will be done in person.
+One of these surveys will go on Google Surveys and the other in person.
 For Google, you should run at least 100 surveys.
 For your in-person surveys, you should get between 5-10 people to answer your questions.

 I can’t share examples because we’re not targeting an industry like my previous posts but you can go to the first post (a 5-part series) for orthodontists and see an example of a Google survey.